-In 2015/2016 Council continued to impose a Stormwater Management Service Charge; the funding mechanism put in place for Councils to fund Stormwater Management Services, outside of the Notional Yield Calculation.
+In 2016/2017 Council continued to impose a Stormwater Management Service Charge; the funding mechanism put in place for Councils to fund Stormwater Management Services, outside of the Notional Yield Calculation.
 The charge applies to all land within the Inverell, Ashford, Delungra, Yetman and Gilgai urban areas that fall within the residential or business categories for rating purposes (except vacant land) to which stormwater services are provided.
-The charge was set at \$25.00 for 2015/2016 (ie the maximum charge which can be raised).
+The charge for 2016/17 was set at \$25.00 per residential assessment, \$12.50 per Residential Strata and \$25 per Business Assessment for each 350 m2 or additional part thereof, subject to a maximum on Business Premises of \$150.
 Funds raised through the charge were utilised to fund both capital projects and recurrent expenditure relating to new and additional stormwater management services.
-The Stormwater Management Service Charge raised \$131,425.00 in the 2015/2016 reporting year.
+The Stormwater Management Service Charge raised \$140,728.01 in the 2016/2017 reporting year.